-- At the start of the downswing the golfers simply drives the arms back to the position they were in half way back.
+- At the start of the downswing, the golfers simply drive the arms back to the position they were in halfway back.

-- If the technique and mechanics of the downswing enable plane to be maintained the golf club will automatically release into the perfect impact position.
+- If the technique and mechanics of the downswing enable the plane to be maintained, the golf club will automatically release into the perfect impact position.